ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_is_parking_space %}
 Deeded parking/garage space or storage unit.

 Detected either by valuations, CDU, or unit number/proration rate heuristics.
+Only applies to condo classes (299 and 399).
 {% enddocs %}

 ## modeling_group